GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 **August 5** - combination Zoom and in-person, sharing of From My Heart project pieces, plus announcements about plans for the next 6 months.

 The next six months will involve making and playing with lettering in Stash Fan Books.

+**October 7 ** - using color in calligraphy.\
+October’s focus will be color so have some color pencils, watercolor, etc. ready for use.
+Pencil, eraser, nice paper for dry and wet mediums.
+You may want to apply color to the letters you started last month.
+Or start with new letters this month.\
+\*\**6:45 pm, orientation to new meeting structure,  7:00 October’s guild meeting

 \----------